erik-moroz/Supervisor/README.md

 #### Usage

-Add `Supervisor` to your roles and set vars in your playbook file.
+Add `erik-moroz.Supervisor` to your roles and set vars in your playbook file.

 Example: